 The Foundation’s charter as a nonprofit corporation was issued by the Texas Secretary of State on August 23, 2013 and was determined by the Internal Revenue Service to be a 501(c)(3) tax exempt organization.
 Contributions made to the Foundation are deductible by donors.

 Through its directors and officers, the Edison Arts Foundation today carries on the philanthropic legacy with ANDance Jr..
-Company, Afterschool Arts Academy, STAR, Summer Theatre Arts Repertory, and the Edison Performing Arts Center.
+Company, Afterschool Arts Academy, STAR, Summer Theatre Arts Repertory, and the Edison Cultural Arts Center.
 Charitable programming and charitable organizations in and throughout Fort Bend County and the City of Houston that focus on education, arts and culture, health care, social needs, and community enhancement help support The Edison Arts Foundation.